ramanathanMuthuraman/backbone-jasmine-coverage/README.md

 AMD bundled Backbone application with Jasmine unit testing and Karma test runner

 ## About
 A simple example for unit testing backbone js application bundled through require JS.
-Jasmine and Karma used together for unit testing.
-Also generated the coverage report for the unit testing.
+Jasmine and Karma used for unit testing which also generates coverage report.

 ## Installation